Matt Dowling (politician): Second Amendment Caucus Chairmanship

-Drunk driving arrest and retirement
+Drunk driving and retirement

+On July 1, 2022, three weeks after an automobile crash involving the consumption of alcohol, Dowling ended his bid for reelection, removing his name from the ballot.
+On September 19, 2022, the Editorial Board of the Pittsburgh Post-Gazette printed a favorable editorial about Dowling's proposed bill to allow self-exclusion from alcohol purchases.

+Personal life

 In June 2022, Dowling was charged with driving under the influence of alcohol, careless driving, driving an unregistered vehicle, and following too closely.
 The charges followed his arrest in South Union Township after he rear-ended another vehicle twice at a red light at a busy intersection.
-Dowling's blood alcohol content was .272, over three times the legal limit in Pennsylvania.
+Dowling's blood alcohol content was .272, over three times the legal limit in Pennsylvania.State lawmaker quits re-election race following DUI charge, Associated Press (July 5, 2022).
 The crash took place the day after Dowling's driver's license had been reinstated; his license had previously been medically suspended after an October 2021 automobile crash, which was due to a diabetic emergency.
 Dowling said he would enter treatment to "address any possible alcohol issues" and attributed the crash to "disappointing behavior that I have faced in the past with respect to alcohol."

-On July 1, 2022, three weeks after the crash, Dowling ended his bid for reelection in 2022, removing his name from the ballot.

-On September 19, 2022, the Editorial Board of the Pittsburgh Post-Gazette printed a favorable editorial about Dowling's proposed bill to allow self-exclusion from alcohol purchases.
-The editorial was titled: "Fayette County legislator Matt Dowling is making good things out of a bad decision."
-In the editorial the board says "The plan is not a panacea.
-Few people actually have their licenses scanned when buying a drink.
-But it’s an interesting idea that merits further study.
-And if something like it ever becomes law, and one person is saved from hurting himself or others, Matt Dowling will have turned his mistake into a triumph."

-Commonalities Radio

-The show which bills itself as discussing “Politics, Religion, and Finances – all the topics your grandmother told you not to discuss with friends” is hosted by retired State Representative Matthew Dowling.

-“I am ecstatic about the new podcast.
-Commonalities provides a venue where we can discuss both sides of the big issues” Dowling said.
-“Using my network of political figures and community leaders from across the commonwealth I hope to provide local listeners with conversations with statewide newsmakers.”

-Dowling’s first Episode featured Jeff Coleman, a retired legislator, political consultant, and recent Republican candidate for Lieutenant Governor along side Charles Pascal a progressive attorney and member of the Democrat State Committee.
-The trio will discuss what the ideal political system should look like, what is wrong with our current system, and how we fix what is broken.
+In December 2023, Dowling was charged with several misdemeanors.
+In the midst of divorcing his wife, Dowling was alleged to have filed false reports of child abuse against his wife.
+The charge was later dropped.
+Dowling was listed in The Herald-Standard as having been charged with crimes that did not result in conviction.
+The newspaper printed a correction.